 Resilience Efforts Underway

-San Francisco Waterfront Flood Study - Draft Plan
+San Francisco Waterfront Flood Study - Recommended Plan

-The Draft Plan is part of the San Francisco Waterfront Flood Study (Flood Study), which analyzes the coastal flood risk and effects of sea level rise for the 7.5 miles of waterfront within the Port of San Francisco’s jurisdiction, from Aquatic Park to Heron’s Head Park.
+The U.S. Army Corps of Engineers (USACE), in collaboration with the City of San Francisco, have conducted a Flood Study to analyze the coastal flood risk and effects of sea level rise for the 7.5 miles of waterfront within the Port of San Francisco's jurisdiction, from Aquatic Park to Heron's Head Park.

 Embarcadero Early Projects